Last updated: 16 March 2023

 - Click on the unsubscribe link at the bottom of our marketing emails.

-- If you have an online account with us you might be able to opt-out of marketing emails, features updates through your account settings.
+- If you have an online account with us, you might be able to opt-out of marketing emails, features updates through your account settings.

 6.3 Please note that if you do opt-out of or do not grant consent to receiving marketing related messages from us, we may still send you non-marketing messages, such as communications relating to the provision of our Service.

-7. Storing and transferring your personal information
+7. Storing and protecting your personal information

 7.2 Security: We implement appropriate and reasonable technical and organisational measures to protect your personal information against accidental or unlawful destruction, loss, change, or damage.
 All personal information we collect will be stored on our secure servers.
 We also limit access to your personal information to those employees and other staff who have a business need to have such access.
 We have put in place procedures to deal with any actual or suspected personal data breach.
 In the event of any such breach, we have systems in place to work with applicable regulators.
 In addition, in certain circumstances, we may notify you of breaches affecting your personal information where we are legally required to do so.